 After his art studies in Antwerp, Belgium, Rasmus Dahlqvist worked over the years for companies of a highly different nature: design, promotion, translation, DTP, IT, and shipping.
 These experiences create a source of information that is intertwined in his novels.
 He has also worked as a ghostwriter.
 Another side of Dahlqvist is his interest in the past, delving into research for non-fiction technical-historical books.
 However, in his novels and short stories Dahlqvist mixes reality, fiction, and memories.
 The reality is found in ordinary, everyday events, in conversations, and chat sessions with people of all ages.
 All this material is mixed with a dose of fiction so the original facts become different, more beautiful and intriguing.
 The countless trips Dahlqvist embarks on also form a great source to describe all kinds of situations and environments.
-Dahlqvist has visited Austria, Germany, France, Scandinavia, New Zealand, Scotland, and Canadian regions like Newfoundland, Nova Scotia, British Columbia, and Yukon.
+Dahlqvist has visited Austria, Germany, Ireland, France, Scandinavia, New Zealand, Scotland, and Canadian regions like Newfoundland, Nova Scotia, British Columbia, and Yukon.
 In the United States, he’s explored Alaska, Nevada, Arizona, California, and Utah.
 He also wandered around islands, which by chance all start with the letter M: Madeira, Malta, Sao Miguel (Azores) and Mikonos.

 [Death in a box]

 Bilingual Dutch / Swedish.

 A Swedish boy's carefree childhood is abruptly interrupted by a tragic event.
 He ends up in Belgium and is tossed between fragile memories of rural Sweden and the grim reality of a new life in the city of Antwerp.
 He starts his own battle against himself and the world.
 Luckily, his brother Rasmus stands by his side to support him during many difficult moments - or is this brother making things worse?